rafaa1999/rafaa1999/README.md

 # Welcome ,it's Rafa BenRhouma  👋

 ## About
 Hi there, my name is Rafaa BenRhouma.
-I am a Software Engineer student at National School of Engineers of Gabes([ENIG](https://enig.rnu.tn/)).
+I am a ICT Engineering Student focusing on Software Engineering at National School of Engineers of Gabes([ENIG](https://enig.rnu.tn/)).
 My areas of interest are Software Engineer and Devops.
 Check out my [CV](https://github.com/rafaa1999/CV_Representation) to learn more about me and my projects.

 ## 📇 Social & Contact